 - To date, more than $12 billion dollars of sales compensation and incentives have been paid to distributors.

 From the very beginning, Nu Skin has identified and latched on a trend that they know will attract a lot of consumer’s attention, especially baby boomers.
-Their trademark product – AgeLoc – isn’t just another ordinary lotion, but it’s known to target the signs and sources of ageing at the genetic level.
+Their trademark product – AgeLoc – isn’t just another ordinary lotion, but it’s known to target the signs and sources of aging at the genetic level.

-It’s almost like they hold the ‘secret recipe’ for making anti-aging concoction.
+It’s almost like they hold the ‘secret recipe’ for making an anti-aging concoction.
 Many endorsements have been stamped onto this product, from scientists to general users, making them look genuine and even more desirable.